 The enormous amount of data which needs to be managed by the Central Bank is a technological challenge.
-In the case of decentralised blockchains, the data is distributed amongst all the nodes which enable easy data management.
+In the case of decentralised blockchains, the data is distributed amongst all the nodes which enables easy data management.
 To tackle this problem, the systems must be robust and functional under enormous transaction load.

 Hence, the technology which enables CBDC adoption must be scalable and must have very little latency.

-Economic and Monetary policy Implication
+Economic and Monetary Policy Implication